Pithikos/C-Thread-Pool/README.md

 License: MIT
 ````

+  * ANCI C and POSIX compliant
+  * Number of threads can be chosen on initialisation
+  * Minimal interface
+  * Full documentation

 ## thpool v2

+This is an updated and heavily refactored version of my original threadpool.
+The main points taken into consideration into this new version are the below:

+  * Synchronisation control from the user
+  * Thorough testing for memory leaks and race conditions
+  * Cleaner and more opaque API

 ## Compiling

 The library is not precompiled so you have to compile it with your project.
 The thread pool
-uses POSIX threads so if you compile with gcc you have to use the flag -pthread like this:
+uses POSIX threads so if you compile with gcc on Linux you have to use the flag `-pthread` like this:

-    gcc main.c thpool.c -pthread -o test
+    gcc example.c thpool.c -pthread -o test

 Then run the executable like this: